syncfusion-content/javascript-docs/js/DropDownTree/HowTo.md

 ---
 layout: post
-title: How to - DropDownTree widget for Syncfusion Essential JS
+title: How to Section in JavaScript DropDown Tree | Syncfusion
-description: How To Section in DropDownTree widget for Syncfusion Essential JS
+description: Learn here all about How to Section in Syncfusion Essential JavaScript Grid, its elements, and more.
 platform: js
 control: DropDownTree
 documentation: ug